Updated: January 2023

 One of the best things about creating content is that there is always an opportunity to refresh it.
 With the launch of our podcast, this episode is the perfect example!
 This blog post about “4 free SEO keyword research tools” was one of the very first posts we’ve ever written.
 The details still rang true today, but we’ve also learned about a few more tools.
 So it was due time for a little refresh.

-Let’s continue embarking on our journey of simplifying SEO.
-If search engine optimization (SEO) is new to you, then start with our first blog post: SEO for beginners.
+If search engine optimization (SEO) is new to you, then head back a little further and start with our first blog post: SEO for beginners.
 Here, we spell out exactly what SEO is, how search engines work, why you should care and finally what SEO keywords are.
-Once you understand what SEO keywords are you are ready to dive into the meat of this blog post.
-Now, you might be wondering, how do I go about choosing the right SEO keywords for my website, course landing page, blog post, Pinterest posts, etc.?
-Great question!
-Let’s dive into four free SEO keyword research tools that you can use to find relevant, long-tail keywords for your content.
+Once you understand what SEO keywords are you’ll be ready to dive into this blog post.
+Let’s dig into four of our favorite free SEO keyword research tools that you can use to find relevant, long-tail keywords for your content.

 Four SEO Keyword Research Tools